Back to Blog

 Q:What is the 55/15 citizenship rule?

 A: The 55/15 rule exempts naturalization applicants who are 55 years or older with at least 15 years as a permanent resident from the English language requirement.
-They can take a simplified civics test in their native language.
+They must still take the civics test, but they may do so in their native language with an interpreter.

 Q:Can I take the citizenship test in Arabic?

 A: Yes, if you qualify under the 55/15 or 50/20 rules.
-You take the simplified 20-question civics test in Arabic using an interpreter.
-The entire interview can be conducted in Arabic.
+USCIS allows you to take the civics test in Arabic or another native language, but you must bring an interpreter with you to the interview.

 Q:Do I need to bring my own interpreter?